cgrace0044/pp4_zaragoza_restaurants/README.md

 - The Restaurant model was created to provide the structure of restaurant reviews on the website.
 - The Comment model allows the user to comment on restaurant reviews.
-- The About model outlines the structure for the about section on the website.
+- The About model outlines the structure for the about section on the homepage.
 - Django AllAuth was used for the user authentication system.
 - The Contact model creates the structure for the contact form.